Big Sibs – volunteer position

 Big Sibs is a volunteer mentoring program based at Williamstown Elementary School.
 This program is for Williams students interested in forming and sustaining a one-on-one relationship with an elementary student.
 Given the meaningful and positive impact the Williams students have on the elementary school students they work with, we ask that the Williams students think seriously about this commitment before applying.
-Interested students must commit to a minimum of two semesters.
-Big Sibs generally meet with their mentee 1-2 times per week for a 45 minute to 1.5 hour period of time; scheduling is flexible and will be determined by the Big Sib and the mentee’s classroom teacher.
+Interested students must commit to a minimum of two semesters; many students go on to work with their Little Sib for many years.
+Big Sibs generally meet with their mentee once a week for up to 45 minutes; scheduling is flexible and will be determined in consultation with the Little Sib’s teacher.

 Applying to be a Big Sib

 “In my experience, having a Big Sib work in my classroom has been a blessing.
 The Big Sibs just seem to ‘get it’, they know their role and come eagerly and enthusiastically each and every time.”
-Erin Pengel – Grade 1 Teacher at WES
+Erin Pengel – Kindergarten Teacher at WES